sdesena/sdesena/README.md

-## Hello there, I'm Sandro, welcome to my GitHub profile !
+## Hello there, welcome to my GitHub profile ! 🌍
 <p align="left"> Here, you'll find a collection of projects showcasing my work in the field of geospatial data science aiming to develop sustainable solutions. <br><br> With a background in environmental management, I've been developing some projects to collaborate with the geospatial community.
 Here you'll find projects related to: <br><br>

 ### *Remote Sensing with Google Earth Engine (GEE)*